 He was the first one to bring an aesthetic beauty to tall, slender structures, whereas previous architectural styles reflected low-slung, wide structures.

 He was born in Boston, Massachusetts, his father Irish-born and his mother Swiss-born.
-He was rumored to be the model for Henry Cameron, the main character in "The Fountainhead," Ayn Rand's 1943 novel.

 His elegant geometric shapes rising high into the sky became an influence on his most famous student, Frank Lloyd Wright.